 Do #5 Don’t compromise your retirement while saving for your children’s education

-As discussed before, there are many variables and assumptions in estimating costs of education and marriage for your children.
+As discussed before, there are many variables and assumptions in estimating the costs of education and marriage for your children.
 Assumptions can go wrong.
 Inflation may be higher than expected.
 Returns can be lower than expected.
 You may have planned or education in India but your daughter wants to go abroad for studies.
 Certain medical exigencies may have forced you to dip into savings.

-So, it is quite possible that you are falling short of required corpus for your children’s education.
+So, it is quite possible that you are falling short of the required corpus for your children’s education.
 Don’t dip into your retirement corpus to bridge the shortfall straightaway.
 Explain the situation to your kids.
 They may come up with alternatives.
 They may be able to take education loans and repay the loan when they start earning.

 Do #6 You have got to stop somewhere